electron/electron/docs/api/crash-reporter.md

     * Only string properties are sent correctly.
     * Nested objects are not supported.

-Developers are required to call this method before using other `crashReporter` APIs.
+You are required to call this method before using other `crashReporter` APIs.

 **Note:** On OS X, Electron uses a new `crashpad` client, which is different